ferrine/biwrap/README.rst

 -   decorator definition has double nesting (double ``def``)
 -   usage requires trailing parenthesis ``@register()`` even in case we do not use optional argument

-More readable code should avoid these two points and look like
+More readable code should avoid these two points and look like:

 .. code-block:: python